YungSunUN/YungSunUN/README.md

 - 📚 Year: I'm in my 1st year of studies.
 - 🧠 Passion: I am passionate about understanding how data can be transformed into actionable insights and how machines can be trained to think and learn like humans.
 - 🔍 Academic Journey: My academic journey has provided me with a strong foundation in programming, statistics, and machine learning algorithms, which I constantly seek to expand and refine.
-- 💡 Continuous Learning: I'm always eager to learn new technologies and methodologies to solve real-world problems and contribute to the field of AI and Data Science.

 ## **🔭 Currently working on ...**